GraphQL for Sui RPC

 (TBD) Rich queries: A request can contain only a bounded number (default: 5) of queries that require dedicated access to the database (cannot be grouped with other requests).

-General-purpose indexer fetches checkpoints data from either a remote object store, local files, or a full node RPC, and indexes data into multiple database tables through a set of specialized pipelines.
+General-purpose Indexer fetches checkpoints data from either a remote object store, local files, or a full node RPC, and indexes data into multiple database tables through a set of specialized pipelines.
+PostgreSQL-compatible storage is the default deployment path for the general-purpose GraphQL stack.
+Custom indexers built on the same framework can write to other storage layers by implementing the framework's storage traits.
 Each pipeline is responsible for extracting specific data and writing to its target tables.

 Full list of tables and their schemas